 The best way to choose a curriculum is to talk with other homeschooling families about what has worked best for them.
 You can meet other families in your community or online through our list of Virginia homeschool groups.

 The Organization of Virginia Homeschoolers does not recommend or endorse any particular homeschooling curriculum.
 Popular correspondence schools and distance learning programs among Virginia homeschooling families include: Keystone, American School, Indiana University, University of Nebraska, Laurel Springs, Calvert, Oak Meadow, Alpha Omega, and Bob Jones, to name a few.
-You can find additional lists of correspondence school programs in beginning homeschooling books in the VaHomeschoolers Bookstore and at A to Z Home’s Cool: Correspondence Schools and at Accredited Schools Online Guidebook.
+You can find additional lists of correspondence school programs in beginning homeschooling books in the VaHomeschoolers Bookstore, at A to Z Home’s Cool: Correspondence Schools and at Accredited Schools Online Guidebook.

 Which correspondence schools and distance learning programs issue high school diplomas?

 The Organization of Virginia Homeschoolers does not maintain a list of accredited correspondence schools and distance learning schools which grant high school diplomas.

 Two accredited curriculum providers which are popular among Virginia homeschooling families are Keystone and American School; both provide legitimate high school diplomas and have been in business for many years.
 Additional programs may be located through beginning homeschooling books or at A to Z Home’s Cool.
 We recommend you contact the school directly with your questions about diplomas and accreditation.